goldmojo/plugin.video.melodice/README.md

 # Melodice

-This addon searches for a game on Melodice.org website and play associated playlist in Kodi Krypton (not tested on other versions).
+This addon searches for a game on Melodice.org website and play associated playlist in Kodi Krypton and Leia (not tested on other versions).

 - Installation
     -